dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/captured-result-receiver.md

 `result` : A `DSCapturedResult` object as a captured result.

-### onRawImageResultReceived
+### onOriginalImageResultReceived

-The method for monitoring the output of `DSRawImageResultItem`.
+The method for monitoring the output of `DSOriginalImageResultItem`.

 <div class="sample-code-prefix"></div>
 >- Objective-C